eastonesung/OGSE_ExchangeModel/README.md

-# Sensitizing Exchange and Structural Disorder using OGSE
+# Probing Exchange and Structural Disorder using OGSE

 MATLAB code accompanying: